Miranda Cosgrove

-Miranda Taylor Cosgrove (born May 14, 1993) is an American actress, singer and songwriter.
-She was the highest-paid child actor in 2012 and was included on Forbes magazine's "30 Under 30" list in 2022.
-She is known for her career on television, particularly for her work in comedy drama productions, commercials, and hosting.
+Miranda Taylor Cosgrove (born May 14, 1993) is an American actress, singer and producer.
+A teen idol of the 2000s and early 2010s, she was listed as the highest-paid child actor of 2012 by Guinness World Records and appeared on Forbes' "30 Under 30" list in 2022.
+Her accolades include four Kids' Choice Awards and an Emmy nomination.

 Cosgrove began her career at the age of seven, making several appearances in television commercials.
-Thereafter, she made her acting debut in Richard Linklater's comedy film School of Rock (2003).
-She went on to play a number of minor television roles before starring as Megan Parker on the sitcom Drake & Josh (2004–2007); this established her as a child actress and introduced her to a wider audience.

-Cosgrove further rose to prominence starring as Carly Shay in the teen sitcom iCarly (2007–2012), for which she earned several accolades, including two Young Artist Awards and four Kids' Choice Awards.
-She made her musical debut in 2008 with the titular soundtrack album for the series in which she performed four songs.
-In 2009, she debuted her first extended play, About You Now.
-Her debut studio album, Sparks Fly, was released in April 2010.
-The album featured the single "Kissin U" which peaked at number 54 on the Billboard Hot 100 and was certified gold.
-Her second extended play, High Maintenance, was released the following year.
+She made her acting debut as Summer Hathaway in the film School of Rock (2003).
+She had her breakout role as Megan Parker on the Nickelodeon sitcom Drake & Josh (2004–2007) and achieved mainstream breakthrough success as Carly Shay on the Nickelodeon sitcom iCarly (2007–2012).
+She made her musical debut in mid-2008 with the soundtrack for iCarly, in which she performed four songs, including the show's theme song, "Leave It All to Me".
+In early 2009, she released her debut extended play, About You Now.
+The following year, she released her debut studio album, Sparks Fly, which peaked at number eight on the Billboard 200 chart while its lead single "Kissin U" peaked at number 54 on the Billboard Hot 100 and was certified gold.

-Cosgrove is the voice of Margo in the animated film series Despicable Me (2010–present), which is the highest-grossing animated film franchise and the 15th highest-grossing film franchise of all time.
-Cosgrove has starred in leading roles in the films The Intruders (2015), 3022 (2019), and North Hollywood (2021).
-She hosts the CBS television show Mission Unstoppable with Miranda Cosgrove (2019–present), which earned her a Daytime Emmy Award nomination.
-She reprises the role of Carly Shay on the iCarly revival series of the same name (2021–present), which she also executive produces; similar to its predecessor, it has received acclaim.
+Since 2010, Cosgrove has voiced Margo in the Despicable Me film series.
+She then released her second extended play, High Maintenance (2011) and embarked on the Dancing Crazy Tour.
+She starred in the independent films The Intruders (2015), 3022 (2019), and North Hollywood (2021), and hosts the CBS series Mission Unstoppable with Miranda Cosgrove (2019–present).
+She then reprised her role as Carly Shay in iCarly's Paramount+ revival run (2021–2023), in which she also executive produced.
+She has since starred in the films Drugstore June, Mother of the Bride (both 2024) and The Wrong Paris (2025).

 Early life

-Cosgrove was born in Los Angeles to Tom Cosgrove, who owns a dry-cleaning business, and Chris (née Casey), a homemaker.
-She has said that she is of Irish, English, and French descent.
+Cosgrove was born on May 14, 1993, at the Long Beach Memorial Medical Center (where future friend and costar Jennette McCurdy was also born) in Los Angeles, California to Tom Cosgrove, who owns a dry-cleaning business, and Chris (née Casey), a homemaker.
+She is of Irish, English and French descent.
 She is an only child and was homeschooled from sixth grade onwards.
 She struggled with body image during childhood.
 Before becoming an actress, she wanted to be a veterinarian.

+At the age of three, she was discovered by a talent agent while singing and dancing at the Los Angeles restaurant Taste of L.A.
+Cosgrove says that when the agent approached her and her mother, she had "never really thought of being an actress" and "was lucky".
+She then appeared in numerous television commercials for McDonald's and Mello Yello, and also modeled for various brands.
+At the age of seven, she began auditioning for theater and television roles.